- Regular Full-time (40 hours/week) Hourly-Benefitted Position

 - Phone interview and writing exercise (1 hour) – Initially, we like to talk with you over the phone for 30 minutes to learn about your skills and how they relate to this position.
 After the conversation, we have a 30-minute writing exercise which we can email you to complete.
 We can also schedule the writing exercise separately if needed.

-- In-person interview (90 minutes) – Our in-person interview focuses on being conversational, allowing you to learn about us and our work, and allowing us to hear how you respond to different situations.
+- Virtual Video interview (90 minutes) – Our virtual video interview focuses on being conversational, allowing you to learn about us and our work, and allowing us to hear how you respond to different situations.
 We hold 90 minutes for this conversation to ensure we aren’t rushed.
 It is okay if the interview is shorter.
-We are also happy to set this interview up via Skype if remote participation is needed.

 - Hiring decision – After we finish all interviews for the position, we meet and decide on making an offer.
 You will hear from us regardless of our hiring decision.